Victorian Railways E type carriage: Dining cars

 In 1908 three Dining cars entered service, Goulburn, Campaspe, and Wimmera, intended for use on the express trains to both Adelaide and Albury (Sydney).
 All three cars had ornate metal ceilings with high backed leather chairs.
 In each car the kitchen was fitted with an ice chest, a pintsch-gas stove, a sink, a workbench, and was capped with an open buffet at either end.
 This was centrally situated between two saloons, one seating 24 first class and the other 18 second class passengers, in a 2+1 row arrangement.
 A corridor on one side of the carriages allowed passengers and staff to walk between the two ends of the car, though the dining cars were generally marshalled between the first and second class portions of trains to avoid passengers of each class encountering those of the other.

 All three cars had their underframes removed and replaced in 1923; the frame from Goulburn was used to build Sleeping car Acheron, the frame from Campaspe for Buchan, and the frame from Wimmera for Angas.
 It is not clear why this occurred.

 Goulburn was altered in 1932 for use as standby Commissioners car for "Reso" and "Holiday Train" tours, with the fitting of 8 berths and two showers in old first dining saloon, and an office and dining room in 2nd class area.
 In 1938 a third shower was fitted, but from 1939 to 1945 the car was stored at Ballarat due to World War II.
 In 1953 it was overhauled for the Royal Train and painted blue & gold.
-It was fitted with windows at one end in 1986, and repainted in 1988 to the Corporate livery of grey & white as a staff car, until displaced by Mitta Mitta ex BRS228.
+It was fitted with windows at one end in 1986, and repainted in 1988 to the Corporate livery of grey & white as a staff car, until displaced by the third Mitta Mitta ex BRS228.
 In 1991 it was taken to Bendigo to be fitted with head-end power in lieu of axle generators, and it is currently under the control of Steamrail.